Escaped Auckland cockatiel's mammoth journey to the Coromandel - NZ Herald

 Word spread quickly, with a lot of people sharing Facebook posts about Keith.

-The Forest Hill resident on Auckland's North Shore thought Keith wouldn't get far - maybe to nearby Milford Beach.
+The Forrest Hill resident on Auckland's North Shore thought Keith wouldn't get far - maybe to nearby Milford Beach.

 But as days passed with no sign of Keith, Champion gave up hope of ever seeing him again.